 Longer lines approved for fast Clown Race

-Northwest racing fliers are being asked to consider lengthening the lines used in the fast version of Northwest Flying Clown Race.
-Voting on this proposal is open until Feb.
-23. See below for details on how to vote.
+Northwest racing fliers approved lengthening the lines used in the fast version of Northwest Flying Clown Race.
+The new line length requirement, approved in a vote counted on Feb.
+24, will take effect for the 2019 season.

-Current rules specify 52-foot lines.
-Under the proposal, lines would be 60 feet long.
+Previous rules specified 52-foot lines.
+Under the new rules, lines will be 60 feet long.